NLnetLabs/rpki-doc/source/krill/krillmanager/initial-setup.rst

 Initial Setup
 =============

+First, log into the virtual machine you created using SSH.
+Note that for AWS Marketplace EC2 instances you have use the username ``ubuntu`` and for DigitalOcean Marketplace droplets the username ``root``.

-Run the ``krillmanager init`` command to launch the interactive setup wizard.
+Next, run the ``krillmanager init`` command to launch the interactive setup wizard.

 ..
 Important:: The wizard covers the most common cases.
 It does **NOT** yet
                support clustered or advanced log streaming setups or overriding